renovate-bot/googleapis-_-dotnet-genai/README.md

 ## Full API Reference

-The full API reference is hosted in the [dedicated GitHub Page for this repo](https://googleapis.github.io/dotnet-genai/api/index.html)
+The full API reference is hosted in the [dedicated GitHub Page](https://googleapis.github.io/dotnet-genai/api/index.html)

 ## Install
 In your dotnet project directory, type the the following command